carlomt/docker-geant4/README.md

 I suggest to use this container using Docker Compose, see the last section of this file.

-You can download also download manually this container with:
+You can also download manually this container with:

 `docker pull carlomt/geant4`